 Star Day and Parent’s Evenings

 Star Day invites have been sent out so can you please confirm your appointment as soon as you are able and rearrange if required.
-Parent’s evening will be remotely done as it was in autumn and be on March 9th and 10th – more details will be sent out after half term.
+Parent’s evening will be remotely done as it was in autumn and will be on March 9th and 10th – more details will be sent out after half term.

 Virtual Hug competition

 Huge congratulations to all who took part.
 The panel of 5 judges had a really tough time choosing winners, runners up and highly commended places as all entries were excellent.
 In the end though congratulations go to Erin in Red Class who was our overall winner and Millie in Red and Georgie in Green class who were infant and junior winners.
-Congratulations too, to George in Orange Class, Noala in Yellow Class, Thomas and Savanna in Green Class and Lily in Blue Class for their highly commended entrees.
+Congratulations too, to George in Orange Class, Noala in Yellow Class, Thomas and Savanna in Green Class and Lily in Blue Class for their highly commended entries .
 See the school Facebook page to see their wonderful efforts.
 Sending all our entrants a virtual hug back!

 Here to Help